ABC Blog

 Here are several tips for keeping mosquitoes out of your outdoor living spaces:

 First and foremost, do not let water collect.
 Mosquitoes lay eggs in water, so standing water anywhere in your yard is fair game for these pests to proliferate.
-How can you address that?
-Regularly and consistently after it rains, dump out any standing water from flower pots, planters, tires, buckets, wheelbarrows, swings, toys, and any other places in your yard where water might collect.
+According to Texas A&M AgriLife Extension, mosquitoes breed in a wide range of containers and water sources — from ponds and puddles to flowerpots, tree holes, and pet bowls — so you have to be thorough.
+After it rains, regularly and consistently dump out any standing water from flower pots, planters, tires, buckets, wheelbarrows, swings, toys, and any other places in your yard where water might collect.
 If you have a fish pond or birdbath, refresh the water regularly.
 You might also want to consider using larvicide pellets to discourage mosquitoes from laying eggs.

 If you have a water collection system in your yard, such as a rain barrel or cistern, ensure it’s properly and tightly covered so mosquitoes can’t get in to lay eggs.
 If your system uses an open-topped container, cover it with fine-gauge wire mesh with holes small enough to keep out mosquitoes.

-Since mosquitoes can also live (and lay eggs) in warm, dark, moist areas like piles of wet leaves, rake out dead leaves, and underbrush regularly.
+Since mosquitoes can also live (and lay eggs) in warm, dark, moist areas like piles of wet leaves, rake out dead leaves and underbrush regularly.
 Keeping your grass mowed and your vines and bushes trimmed will also help reduce the places in your yard where mosquitoes want to congregate.
+Some Houston homeowners also supplement their prevention efforts with mosquito repellent plants in their Texas yard — certain species like citronella, lavender, and marigolds can make your outdoor space less appealing to these pests.
 If you have a septic tank, keep it sealed and in good repair; use cement to fix any gaps or cracks in its exterior walls.
 Repair and seal any broken pipes or pipe joints, and cover ventilation pipes with fine-gauge wire mesh.

 ABC Home & Commercial Can Solve Your Mosquito Problem

 If mosquitoes are plaguing your home and yard, you may have a bigger problem on your hands than you can adequately handle on your own.
-Our pest control specialists at ABC Home & Commercial Services are mosquito experts—and we’re also very knowledgeable in keeping these pests away from your living spaces, indoors and out.
+Our pest control specialists at ABC Home & Commercial Services are mosquito experts — and we’re also very knowledgeable in keeping these pests away from your living spaces, indoors and out.
 We’ll work with you to determine the optimal treatment plan.
-This might include treating your home and yard with larvicide or mosquito repellent products, including any dark, damp areas where mosquitoes live or lay eggs.
+This might include treating your home and yard with larvicide or mosquito-repellent products, including in any dark, damp areas where mosquitoes live or lay eggs.
 We might also set up a yard maintenance plan to ensure your grass and shrubs stay trim, and all dead leaves and undergrowth are removed regularly.
-We’ll fix any grading issues your yard may have or recommend drainage elements as needed, to address low spots, holes, and depressions where water collects.
-The key is to kill off existing mosquitoes and their eggs and eliminate any and all prime spots where these insects might congregate so that you can enjoy your yard and your home, insect bite- and worry-free.
+We’ll fix any grading issues your yard may have or recommend drainage elements as needed to address low spots, holes, and depressions where water collects.
+The key is to kill off existing mosquitoes and their eggs, and eliminate any and all prime spots where these insects might congregate, so you can enjoy your yard and your home, insect-bite- and worry-free.